2014 Singapore Grand Prix: Background

-At the previous race in Italy, the gap between Rosberg and Hamilton closed to seven points.
+At the previous race in Italy, the gap between Rosberg and Hamilton closed to seven championship points.
 Hamilton started from pole position ahead of Rosberg, but a poor start dropped him to fourth.
 He retook the lead after Rosberg braked late and went straight on at the first turn and used the escape road to rejoin the track.
 Hamilton remained in the lead for the rest of the race to win.
 With six races left in the season, Hamilton said he was aware he could not lose any further ground to Rosberg in the championship and was pleased to have improved after winning at Monza: "Despite the highs and lows, I'm still well and truly in the hunt for the championship and that is something that gives me huge motivation for the final six races – starting in Singapore."
 Rosberg admitted Hamilton's form and past experience in championship battles could possibly be advantageous but was unconcerned about it and focused on himself: "At the moment, I am enjoying the moment more than I ever have in the sport because I get to a race and I have a car where I know I can be on pole and I can win," Ricciardo stated that while he was aware he had an unrealistic chance of winning the championship, he would take a race-by-race approach, and hoped to win one of the next two races to draw closer in the title battle: "All it takes is a couple of wins and a couple of bad races for the championship leader, and all of a sudden everything's possible again.
 So let's see what happens."

 In the weeks before the race, the Fédération Internationale de l'Automobile (FIA; Formula One's governing body) race director Charlie Whiting, introduced a ban on certain pit-to-car communications, with a particular emphasis on banning driver "coaching"—such as describing their sector times relative to another competitor—under the sporting regulations stating a driver must drive the car "alone and unaided".
 Additionally, in the week of the race, the FIA banned teams from sending drivers coded messages either by radio or pit board, and decided that at the following round in Japan, they would be prohibited from sending information concerning tyres and brake wear.
 After team principals raised concerns about the extent of the ban three days before the race, the FIA revised what teams could tell their drivers by radio, including car performance and safety concerns.
 After persistent media speculation about his future at Caterham, the team confirmed that Kamui Kobayashi would enter the race.